-CIVIL ABATEMENT OF PUBLIC NUISANCE OFFENSES: IN REM PROCEEDINGS

-§ 11-1-1-20 INTENT.
+CIVIL ABATEMENT OF PUBLIC NUISANCE OFFENSES: IN REM PROCEEDINGS § 11-1-1-20 INTENT.

 (A) The abatement of public nuisances for the protection of public health, safety, and welfare is a matter of local concern.
 The purpose of this subpart is not to punish, but to abate public nuisances.
-The actions provided in this subpart are designed to abate public nuisances by removing the property [and vehicles]from criminal use and as a base of criminal operations, [to ensure that criminal activity and the use of the property for criminal purposes is unprofitable, to require that the profits of criminal activity be disgorged,] to make property owners vigilant in preventing public nuisances on, in, or using their property and responsible for the lawful use of their property by tenants, guests and occupants, and to deter public nuisances.
+The actions provided in this subpart are designed to abate public nuisances by removing the property from criminal use and as a base of criminal operations, to make property owners vigilant in preventing public nuisances on, in, or using their property and responsible for the lawful use of their property by tenants, guests and occupants, and to deter public nuisances.
 The remedies provided in this subpart are directed at the property involved without regard to ownership, title or right of possession and the culpability or innocence of those who hold these rights.
 The remedial actions provided in this subpart are intended to be civil in nature.
-The remedies of [seizure,] temporary restraining order, closure, receivership, sale, and/or destruction are intended to be in rem, against the property itself, and not against any individual directly.
+The remedies of temporary restraining order, closure, receivership, sale, and/or destruction are intended to be in rem, against the property itself, and not against any individual directly.
 However, the remedies of temporary restraining order, civil judgment, and permanent injunction may be partially in personam.

-(B) In order to ensure that the remedies provided in this ordinance are applied in good faith and for the purposes of public nuisance abatement, [the following shall apply:

-(1) N][n]o city employee's or law enforcement officer's employment or level of salary shall depend upon the frequency or quantity of actions and remedies under this ordinance that he or she produces.
+(B) In order to ensure that the remedies provided in this ordinance are applied in good faith and for the purposes of public nuisance abatement, no City employee's or law enforcement officer's employment or level of salary shall depend upon the frequency or quantity of actions and remedies under this ordinance that he or she produces.